 - “What did you think of the movie?”

 Movies are a great conversation starter.
-If you watch a movie together, you can observe your partner’s reaction to more explicit scenes which illustrate your fantasy.
+If you watch a movie together, you can observe your partner’s reaction to more explicit scenes that illustrate your fantasy.

 - “I wanted to share something with you for a long time, but I always feel super embarrassed to do so…”